 There are a few other ways to find the click string of an ad using your computer:

 - Using a browser extension: There may be an extension available for your browser that can help.
 Extensions can capture a click string without needing to disable your computer's internet connection.
-Example: The Link Redirect Trace extension, available for both Chrome and Firefox

 - Using Charles proxy: You may be able to install the Charles web debugging proxy application and use it to capture click strings, as well as other information about ads.
 Learn more about Charles proxy